5 Common Website Localization Mistakes and How To Avoid Them

 Many companies choose to translate only the product sheets or contact page while leaving the FAQs, the general conditions of use, or blog posts untranslated.
 The obvious benefit of this choice is saving you a great deal of money.
 However, the drawbacks it brings are quite significant:

 - Firstly, according Can’t Read, Won’t Buy – a research series by Common Sense Advisory, 40% of global consumers won’t buy in other languages.
 Without the translations of product information or blog posts providing knowledge of the products, it will be more challenging for you to persuade non-native buyers or to become their first choice.

-- Secondly, poorly-localized websites bring worse customer experience.
-It shows that you do not care enough or do not make effort to help users feel at home on your websites.
+- Secondly, poorly localized websites bring a worse customer experience.
+It shows that you do not care enough or do not make an effort to help users feel at home on your websites.